Keith Bracey: Background

 In 1966 he was the inaugural presenter for New Zealand's first daily current affairs show, Town and Around.

-On 28 April 2006 at the age of 90 he was at TVNZ headquarters in Auckland to celebrate the 40th anniversary of Town and Around.
+On 28 April 2006, a few days before he turned 90, he was at TVNZ headquarters in Auckland to celebrate the 40th anniversary of Town and Around.

 Television

-Bracey had a fair amount of involvement with the crime fighting series, Police 5 that began in 1976.
-For ten years he fronted the show and he also produced and did research for it.
-He stayed with it until it was shut down in 1986.
+Bracey had a fair amount of involvement with the crime fighting series, Police 5 that began in 1976 working as a presenter, producer and researcher for the show.
+He stayed with it until it was axed in 1986; the cancellation of the show made the front page in the news.
 There was talk of a replacement show of a similar nature.
-His being removed from the show made the front page in the news.
 Also during the early 1980s he was part of a team that included John Hawkesby and Judy Bailey that started up and produced the Auckland regional magazine show Top Half.

 During his career, he had an acting role, playing a druid leader on the television series Hercules: The Legendary Journeys in 1998.